lifeisstillgood/softwaremind/docs/conceptchapters/introduction.rst

 2. Human organisations are distributed thinking machines - "slow AI" - and software is super-charging their node latency

-2. Everything is about to become programmable
+3. Everything is about to become programmable, peiple, companies, soxiety

 Leading to